-Indicators: Dublin: Susp ension of Transfers 1.
-Are Dublin transfers systematically suspended a as a matter of policy o r jurisprudence to one or more countries? □ No If yes, to which country or countries?
+Indicators: Dublin: Suspe ension of Transfers 1. .
+Are Dublin transfers systematically suspended as s a matter of policy or jurisprudence to o one or more countries?
+If yes, to which country or countries?
 Greece

 Transfers of asylum seekers to Greece under the Dublin Regulation have been suspended since 2014.
+Spain makes very rare use of the Dublin procedure in practice.